Helena van Essen

 Photo: David Dixon

-The one-hundredth victim of the civil war in Northern Ireland is Annette McGavigan, a 14-year-old schoolgirl.
-After one of the countless riots between local youth and the British army, she takes to the streets with other children on 6 September 1971 to collect the remaining rubber bullets.
-Suddenly the soldiers shoot again.
+The 100th victim of the civil war in Northern Ireland is Annette McGavigan, a 14-year-old schoolgirl.
+After one of the numerous riots between local youths and the British army, she and other children take to the streets on 6 September 1971 to collect rubber bullets left behind.
+Suddenly, the military fires again.
 Annette is hit in the back of the head and dies on the spot.
-The perpetrator is never traced.
+The culprit is never traced.

 ‘Hands across the divide’